juanevangelista1/juanevangelista1/README.md

 💻 What I don't know, I learn fast =)

-🎯 Focused in React and Typescript
+🎯 Focused in React and Typescript.